Vendicated/Vencord/README.md

 - ServerSearch by camila314
 - ShowBadgesInChat by Inbestigator and KrystalSkull
 - Slap by Korbo
-- SoundBoardLogger by Moxxie, fres, echo, thororen
+- SoundBoardLogger by Moxxie, fres, echo (maintained by thororen)
 - TalkInReverse by Tolgchu
 - TeX by Kyuuhachi
 - TextToSpeech by Samwich